gambiolo/gambiolo/README.md

-### Hi @dailylaurel here !
+### Hi @dailylaurel 🐙 !
 With a few worldwide friends We just set up a publishing online entity call [''El Paquete Digitanne''](https://elpaquetedigitanne.substack.com/) a mix of
 * 💻 journalism
 * 📷 artisanery
 * 🍎 gardening